8adiq/Limpio/README.md

 2. Follow the prompts to enter the source and destination paths:

     ```text
-    Enter the path to move the files from: /path/to/source
+    Enter the path of source folder: /path/to/source
-    Enter the path to move the files to: /path/to/destination
+    Enter the path of destination folder: /path/to/destination
     ```

 ## Example